 Snorkeling Wetsuit Buying Guide

-Wetsuits are constructed from neoprene, a synthetic rubber, and are designed to keep you warm and buoyant in the water.
+Wetsuits are not designed to keep you dry.
+They are constructed from neoprene, a synthetic rubber, and are designed to keep you warm and buoyant in the water.
 A wetsuits works by trapping a thin layer of water between the neoprene material and your skin.
 Your natural body temperature will heat up this water until it becomes warm.
 It is crucial that your wetsuit has a comfortable and close fit, otherwise this warm water will be constantly flushed out and replaced with cold water, defeating the purpose.

 Types of Wetsuits